 other trade related topics, this is the place to get the information you need.

-The Nation’s international trade deficit in goods and services decreased to $41.5 billion in June from $44.7 billion in May (revised), as exports increased and imports decreased.
-(August 6, 2014)
+The Nation’s international trade deficit in goods and services decreased to $40.1 billion in August from $40.3 billion in July (revised), as exports and imports increased.
+(October 3, 2014)